 - TLS configuration: enabling TLS globally is not recommended because it can reduce throughput.
 Instead, per-domain TLS settings, managed by deliverability team, should be tuned depending on the needs.
 Refer to this page for more information.

-- DKIM: to insure the security level of the DKIM, 1024b is the Best Practices recommended encryption size.
+- DKIM: to insure the security level of the DKIM, 1024b is the best practice recommended encryption size.
 Lower DKIM keys will not be considered as valid by the majority of access providers.
-Refer to this page and this technote.
+Refer to this page.

 Here are is a list of best practices and articles related to deliverability:

 - IP reputation: if the IP reputation is not good enough, there will be an impact on performance.
 The Deliverability Monitoring module offers various tools to track the deliverability performance of your platform.
 Refer to this page.

 - IP warm-up: the IP warm-up is performed by the deliverability team.
 This involves gradually increasing the number of emails through new IPs over a period of a few weeks.